Things go from bad to worse after doctor notices man “riddled” with monkeypox on crowded subway

 According to the World Health Organization, “monkeypox is transmitted to humans through close contact with an infected person,” primarily through “close contact with lesions.”

-The man brushed off Henriques, so the doctor turned to the other passengers closest to him.
+The man reportedly brushed off Henriques, so the doctor turned to the other passengers closest to him.
 He asked a woman seated next to the infected man if she was not worried about contracting the disease.

 “How am I going to [get] it if I’m not gay?” she responded.

-The woman elaborated that the “government said that it was the gays who had to take care of themselves.”
+According to the doctor, the woman elaborated that the “government said that it was the gays who had to take care of themselves.”

 Accenting this part of the story with a couple of well-placed face palm emojis, the doctor said he decided to stop arguing and immediately got off the train.

-Note: UPDATE: Spanish newspaper 20 Minutos has reported that Dr. Arturo Henriques’ account is inaccurate.
-According to the paper, the man Henriques photographed “denied that he suffers from [monkeypox] and has denied the story.”